These Smoked Beef Recipes Have Loads of Flavor!

 There are many possibilities with ground beef as the main ingredients.
-One of the most basic is cooking up a batch of smoked cheeseburgers.
-The smoke flavor adds a great layer of flavor to this classic dish.
+One of the most basic is smoking up a batch of cheeseburgers.
+The smoke adds a great layer of flavor to this classic dish.

 Smoking the coarse ground beef is what gives this chili recipe a great flavor.
 Top with shredded cheddar or sour cream.
 Beans are optional.

 Beef can achieve a smoky flavor when cooking in a grill, too.
 The picture above is a grill-smoked top round roast.